National Trends for Social Equity Programs in the Growing Cannabis Industry

 Look for more states to continue the social equity trend as they legalize or expand their markets to include adult-use cannabis.
 Together, we can create a better, more diverse and inclusive future in the cannabis business.

 Want more information on how to nail the social equity portion of your application?
-Reach out to us to schedule a free consultation.
+Reach out to us to schedule a consultation.